szn-cs/reference/[cs536, P6]  Code generator/README.md

 - [x] Add to name analyzer or type checker wheather the program contians a function named main.
 - [x] Add global / local differentiation
 - [x] Add a new "offset" field to the TSym class (or to the appropriate subclass(es) of TSym).
 Change the name analyzer to compute offsets for each function's parameters and local variables (i.e., where in the function's Activation Record they will be stored at runtime) and to fill in the new offset field.
+- [x] WriteStmtNode field for holding type of expression being written.
 - [ ] Implement code generation for each of the following:
   - global variable declarations, function entry, and function exit (write a test program that just declares some global variables and a main function that does nothing)
   - int and bool literals (just push the value onto the stack), string literals, and WriteStmtNode